cosmos/ibc/spec/core/ics-002-client-semantics/README.md

 New client types can be added by IBC implementations at-will as long as they conform to this interface.

-## Example Implementation
+## Example Implementations

-Please see the ibc-go implementations of light clients for examples of how to implement your own: https://github.com/cosmos/ibc-go/blob/main/modules/light-clients
+Please see the ibc-go implementations of light clients for examples of how to implement your own: https://github.com/cosmos/ibc-go/blob/main/modules/light-clients.

-## Other Implementations

-Coming soon.

 ## History